kaycix/northcoastcnpsnursery/_pages/garden.md

 intro:
     - excerpt: "<p>The demonstration garden was created in 2019 by sustainable landscape designer Christine Kelly, with the help of CNPS and Helping Humboldt volunteers.
 It also functions as a living seed bank for the nursery.</p>
     <p>
-        The garden sits on just 0.03 acres (~1,120 square feet), represents 4 distinctive eco-systems, and is home to over 90 species of Humboldt County and California native plants.
+        The garden is nestled in a corner of the nursery, spanning 0.03 acres (~1,120 square feet).
+It represents 4 distinctive eco-systems, and is home to over 90 species of Humboldt County and California native plants.
 Diligent plant labeling makes this garden especially useful for aspiring botanists.
    </p>"

 gallery: